mohamedAtoui/KV-cache-optimization/DIARY.md

 # Week 5:
 ### 📅 Day 8: November 11th:
-After a long period because of other attachement I started again and I managed to train correctly my Transformer using TinyStories Dataset with Multi Head Attention, updating next parameters and helped in correting my training and reducing training time:
+After a long period because of other attachements, I started again and I managed to train correctly my Transformer using TinyStories Dataset with Multi Head Attention, updating next parameters and helped in correting my training and reducing training time:
  - num_layers: 4 (reduced from 8)
  - learning_rate: 5e-5 (reduced from 1e-3 )